r-pogo/vade_mecum/Linux/permissions.md

 After we are done just use `exit`.

-If you want to run a command as the substitute user without starting an interactive shell, use the -c, --command option
+If you want to run a command as the substitute user without starting an interactive shell, use the `-c, --command` option
-`su -c`
+`su -c 'ls -l /root/*`

 To switch to another user account, pass the user name as an argument to su.
 For example, to switch to the user cookieMonster you would type:
 `su cookieMonster`